Bozhou Anhui, China Travel Guide

 Dress modestly when visiting temples (shoulders and knees covered).
 Remove shoes before entering some halls.

-Always ask for permission before taking close-up photos of individuals, children in particular, in markets or rural areas.
+Always ask for permission before taking close-close-up pictures of people, children in particular, in markets or rural areas.

-It's important to remember that your actions mirror your home country.
+It's vital to remember that your actions mirror your home country.
 Exercise discretion and respect local norms in all interactions.

 Support conservation via The Rainforest SiteSupport conservation efforts.
 Purchase sustainable goods from responsible retailers to minimize your ecological footprint.

 Shop sustainable gear at PatagoniaRemember that your actions mirror your home country.
-Act with prudence and respect local norms in every interaction.
+Act with prudence and respect local norms in all interaction.
 Support conservation efforts via The Rainforest Site.

 Prioritize purchasing souvenirs, crafts, and food from vendors in the area and artisans on Bozhou Old Street and in traditional markets.